pcingola/SnpEff/src/docs/se_buildingdb.md

 !!! warning
     Most people do NOT need to build a database, and can safely use a pre-built one.
-    So unless you are working with an rare genome you most likely don't need to do it either.
+    So unless you are working with a rare genome you most likely don't need to do it either.

 ### Managing SnpEff databases manually